Materials-Informatics-Laboratory/Catalyst/README.md

 3. Training models through a shared Catalyst backend.
 4. Running inference, saving predictions, and plotting parity/performance results.
 5. Defining generic ML tasks such as graph-level scalar regression and node-level vector regression.
+6. If using CUDA, Catalyst is built with DDP support allowing you to train your GNN models in a highly parallelized GPU environment.

 A typical Catalyst model is assembled from three pieces: